bohara2000/mechapoet/README.md

 ## Acknowledgements

-This project relies heavily on the poem-gen project, a poem generator created for NaNoGenMo 2014 by Camden Segal.
+This project relies heavily on the poem-gen project, a pretty cool poem generator created for NaNoGenMo 2014 by Camden Segal.
 It uses large source texts from Project Gutenberg to make poems.

 To find out more about poem-gen, check out https://github.com/CamdenSegal/poem-gen